 Foo cus Area: Environment Instructions Comments/Actions Needed: Concerns, Barriers, Successes 34 The individual's natural supports appear to treat them with respect and dignity.
 N/A, unable to assess due to the need for visual confirmation [Control] 35 Supports and services are being delivered to the individual, as identified in the current ISP.
 Yes, for some - some services or supports will be unable to assess due to the need for visual confirmation.
-Use ------------------------------------ [Control] 36 The individual is being supported to make progress in achieving their goals (both ISP goals and informally expressed goals).
-Indicate the status of the individual's progress toward achieving established goals. es, for most - some go will be nable to assess due to need ual confirmation, Ur Thera reweb-based appropriately with the confirmation as well be affirmation as well [Control] 37 There are no needs for additional services/supports at this time.
+Usc crup r web-base cations/docum tion, wo affirmative confirm n as w [Control] 36 The individual is being supported to make progress in achieving their goals (both ISP goals and informally expressed goals) Indicate the status of the individual's progress toward achieving established goals. es, for most - some go will b nable to assess due to need ual confirmation, Us Thera r nr web-based ap, tions/doc cation, cou be affirm.
+[Control] 37 There are no needs for additional services/supports at this time.
 Yes, in general if there is access to the waiver participant, family, guardian, staff, and access to Therap or other web-based applications/documentation, could be affirmative confirmation as well.
 [Control]

-Foo cus Area: Environment Instructions Comments/Actions Needed: Concerns, Barriers, Successes There well could be times when there is not clarity to respond without a face to face evaluation.
-1 us Area: Behavioral & otional Select: Comments/Actions Needed: Concerns, Barriers, Successes 38 Since the last visit, there are no emerging or continuing behavioral/emotional responses for the individual.
-Yer amerarm is access to amily, guardian, if, and to erap or other web-to doplications/document in, core affirmative confirmation as we have a substitute of the could be times of the could be times.
-[Control] 39 Current supports and behavioral interventions are adequate to prevent engaging external interventions.
+Focus Area: Environment Instructions Comments/Actions Needed: Concerns, Barriers, Successes There well could be times when there is not clarity to respond without a face to face evaluation.
+Focus Area: Behavioral & Emotional Select: Comments/Actions Needed: Concerns, Barriers, Successes 38 Since the last visit, there are no emerging or continuing behavioral/ emotional responses for the individual.
+Ye generation is access t amily, guardian, if, and to erap or other web-t d oplications/document in, cou e affirmative confirmation as w ere could be times voit there clarity to responsion out an to ovaluation [Control] 39 Current supports and behavioral interventions are adequate to prevent engaging external interventions.
 Yes, in general if there is access to the family, guardian, staff, or access to Therap or other web-based applications/documentation, could be affirmative confirmation as well.
 There could be times when there is not clarity to respond without a face to face evaluation.
 [Control]

-Focus Area: Environment Instructions Comments/Actions Needed: Concerns, Barriers, Successes 40 The individual has no active Behavioral Support Plan, Crisis Plan, and/or Safety Plan relating to behavioral interventions.
+Foo cus Area: Environment Instructions Comments/Actions Needed: Concerns, Barriers, Successes The individual has no active Behavioral Support Plan, Crisis Plan, and/or Safety Plan relating to behavioral interventions.
 Yes [Control] 41 If applicable, the plan(s) is/are available on site for staff review.
-Yes, in general if there is access to the family guardian, or access to The based cations/docum tion, coraffirmative [Control] 42 There is evidence of implementation of the Behavioral Support Plan, Crisis Plan, and/or Safety Plan.
-Staff are knowledgeable about the plan(s) and able to describe how they are implementing the plan. s, in general if there ccess to family, guardian, ccess to he or other we sed applied the affirmative [Control] 43 Since the last visit, there have been no needs to access GCAL or the Mobile Crisis Response Team in response to a behavioral Yes, (by verbal confirmation with the waiver participant, staff, family, or guardian, if applicable, or confirmation in Therap or other web- [Control]
+Yes, in general if there is access to the family guardian, or access to The based cations/docum tion, cou affirmative [Control] 42 There is evidence of implementation of the Behavioral Support Plan, Crisis Plan, and/or Safety Plan.
+Staff are knowledgeable about the plan(s) and able to describe how they are implementing the plan. s, in general if there cess t family, guardian, cess to n or other we'sed apply entation, cou be affirmative [Control] 43 Since the last visit, there have been no needs to access GCAL or the Mobile Crisis Response Team in response to a behavioral Yes, (by verbal confirmation with the waiver participant, staff, family, or guardian, if applicable, or confirmation in Therap or other web-